 What are we doing?

-We have written to large employers across Great Britain to ask them to provide evidence about what safeguards they have in place to prevent sexual harassment, what steps they have taken to ensure that all employees are able to report instances of harassment and how they plan to prevent harassment in the future.
+We wrote to large employers across Great Britain to ask them to provide evidence about what safeguards they have in place to prevent sexual harassment, what steps they have taken to ensure that all employees are able to report instances of harassment and how they plan to prevent harassment in the future.

 Support for employers

 The ACAS website website contains information about handling complaints of sexual harassment and includes an advice line if you need further information.

 You can also download our guide to sexual harassment and the law: guidance for employers.

 There are a number of organisations who offer support to people who may have experienced harassment, including:

 Rape Crisis England and Wales is a feminist organisation that promotes the needs and rights of women and girls who have experienced sexual violence, to improve services to them and to work towards the elimination of sexual violence.